swissup/swissup.github.io/m1/extensions/amp/use-cases.md

 In case you want to have minimalistic products listing at AMP version of your store you may want to remove review stars from product list.

 Obviously you can hide them with CSS.
-Here is article how to [add custome styles to AMP pages](../customization/design/custom-styles/).
+Here is article how to [add custom styles to AMP pages](../customization/design/custom-styles/).
 But the best way is layout XML.

 Create `local.xml` file at `app/design/frontend/tmamp/default/layout/`.
-And add there code below there:
+And add there code below:

 ```xml
 <layout version="0.1.0">